Meet the Clergy

 Prior to coming to Chizuk Amuno Congregation, Rabbi Shulman served for 21 years as the rabbi of Congregation Ner Tamid of South Bay in Rancho Palos Verdes, Calif.
 Rabbi Shulman and Congregation Ner Tamid were chosen as pilot participants in a project for revitalizing the American synagogue known as Synagogue 2000.
 In Rancho Palos Verdes, Rabbi Shulman helped to found the Dawn Unity Group, an assembly of clergy and lay leaders devoted to inter-religious dialogue and understanding.
 Rabbi Shulman taught courses in Homiletics and Bible for 16 years as a Lecturer in Professional Rabbinic Studies at the Ziegler School of Rabbinic Studies and the Fingerhut School of Education of the American Jewish University in Los Angeles.

-Currently, Rabbi Shulman is President of the Baltimore Jewish Council and served as Co-Chairman of the Commission for a Socially Just Community of THE ASSOCIATED, Jewish Federation of Baltimore.
-Rabbi Shulman is a past president of the Pacific Southwest Region of the Rabbinical Assembly.
+Rabbi Shulman is a past president of the Baltimore Jewish Council and served as Co-Chairman of the Commission for a Socially Just Community of THE ASSOCIATED, Jewish Federation of Baltimore.
+Rabbi Shulman is also a past president of the Pacific Southwest Region of the Rabbinical Assembly.
 He is a member of the Chancellor’s Rabbinic Cabinet at JTS.

 Rabbi Shulman was born in Chicago, Ill. and raised in Encino, Calif.
 He and his wife, Robin, were members of the educational and religious staff of Camp Ramah in Ojai, Calif, for more than 20 years.
 They are the proud parents of Heidi and Felicia.